dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 * Extract only the information item(s) of interest.
 This can, e.g., be a list of pairs each comprising a date and an asset price to be forwarded to the canister, or a single asset price.
 This approach makes sense if the full HTTP response is not required in the canister, but only specific information items are.
 * Remove all variable parts of the request individually and retain all the remaining parts.
 The canister then extracts the relevant information.
 This may be useful when the canister still needs the structure of the HTTP request and the headers.

 We recommend to go with the first approach whenever possible as it has multiple advantages.
-Calls to pricing and other APIs should mostly work with the first approach.
+Calls to pricing and many other APIs should mostly work with the first approach.
 * The resulting response is smaller in size.
-* The transformation function is faster to compute, that is, the function (query) is executing with fewer CPU cycles.
-Note that queries on the IC are likely to be charged for in the future.
+* The transformation function may be faster to compute, that is, the function (query) is executing with fewer CPU cycles.
+Note that queries on the IC are for free currently, but are likely to be charged for in the future.
-* The transformation function is easier to implement, e.g., through a simple or few Json operations on the response body.
+* The transformation function is often easier to implement, e.g., through a simple or few simple Json operations on the response body.

 ### Errors and Debugging